rhymeswithzion/rwz-test/_posts/2017-07-19-adam-yee-mix-vol-1.md

 #### Attributions

-Shout out to Adam's brother for cutting up the visuals, Richard Aki for introducing Adam to DJing, and Robert Somarji for booking him gigs.
-Respect must be given to the artists featured in the tracklist and of course Adam for putting it all together in this harmonious mix.
+Shout out to Richard Aki for introducing Adam to DJing, and Robert Somarji for booking him gigs.
+Respect must be given to the artists featured in the tracklist and of course big-ups to Adam for putting it all together in this harmonious mix of sound and visuals.

 Tracklist;